Catholic Church and politics in the United States: Climate change

 In 2015 Pope Francis declared that man-made climate change is caused by burning fossil fuels.
 The Pope stated the warming of the planet is rooted in "a throwaway culture" and the developed world's indifference to the destruction of the planet as it pursues short-term economic gains.
-However, one survey found that the Pope's statement did not significant affect the views of Catholics on the issue, while Catholic commentaries ranged from praise to dismissal, with some stating that it was not binding or magisterial due to its scientific nature.
+However, one survey found that the Pope's statement did not significantly affect the views of Catholics on the issue, while Catholic commentaries ranged from praise to dismissal, with some stating that it was not binding or magisterial due to its scientific nature.
 The Pope's statements on these issues were most prominently laid out in encyclical Laudato si'.
 The publication by Francis put pressure on Catholics seeking the Republican Party nomination for President in 2016, including Jeb Bush and Rick Santorum, who "have questioned or denied the established science of human-caused climate change, and have harshly criticized policies designed to tax or regulate the burning of fossil fuels."